Online Poker Sites Accepting the USA

 - 3. Why did Party Poker, Poker Stars and other sites close down to US players?

 Party Poker closed to the US in 2006 to protect their investors because of the UIGEA Law.
 Pokerstars and Full Tilt Poker’s domains were seized (.com versions) in 2011 because the US government used an organization that oversees .com domains where if the government believes they are committing a felony, they can go through ICANN to take away the site.
-Many switched their domain names to .ag or .lv and continued business as usual, PokerStars and some others left the US completely in order to get in on licensed State poker in 2013.
+Many switched their domain names to .ag or .lv and continued business as usual, PokerStars and some others left the US completely in order to get in on licensed State poker which started in 2013.

 - 4. So what is the deal RIGHT now?
 Is poker banned and what happens next?

 Poker has been legalized in the USA by three states, Delaware, Nevada, and New Jersey as of January 2015.
 California is anticipated to pass internet poker in 2015, with Illinois, New York, and Pennsylvania in 2016.
 You can still play legally online at Betonline.ag and other websites for now, and it is not illegal.
 People still play just not as much due to legal confusion.
-Casinos such as Harrah’s Entertainment will now lobby “for” poker and online casinos on a Federal Level so that each State can play with one another.
+Casinos such as Harrah’s Entertainment is lobbying “for” poker and online casinos on a Federal Level so that each State can play with one another.

 - 5. Can I play in my State and what is this situation with online poker in 2016?